Christian M. 5 min read

 • Flexible power sources: If needed, keep flexible power sources like gas plants and pumped storage hydro with idle capacity.

-• Demand Flexibility Schemes: Incentives for homes and businesses to reduce electricity use during certain peak hours.
-Your business may be able to participate in this.
+• Demand Flexibility Schemes: Incentives for homes and businesses to reduce electricity use during certain peak hours as part of the transformation to a flexible energy grid.

 • Market mechanisms: Energy trading in both spot and futures markets (within the UK and Europe) helps ensure all wind power is allocated most efficiently (cheaper = more efficient!).